LOADING ...

 He drank and sang all day

-When night came and he hadn't a in his pocket
+When came and he hadn't a penny in his pocket

-Oh what a shame I didn't take the advice
+Oh a shame I didn't take the missus' advice

 I met him at

-When he lifted his hat and spoke a smile
+When he lifted his hat and with a smile

-I in love with him, thought it would never end
+I fell in with him, thought it would never end

 Golden and precious stones

-I enticed him with my glitter and gold
+I truly enticed him my glitter and gold

-No one knew from which part of the he came
+No one knew which part of the land he came

-Rumor had it that was a lord in his family
+Rumor had it there was a lord in his family

 It wasn't long I was engaged to him

-It take long 'til he broke my heart
+It didn't long 'til he broke my heart

-this is not the story I'd prefer to be telling**
+Indeed this is not the story I'd to be telling**

-But then he back down to the market
+But then he went down to the market

 And bought a ticket for a or two

-Luck was on his side, he won the
+was on his side, he won the lottery

-*This might that the link to this nobleman was a very distant one, and that 'he' therefore was not rich - in fact quite poor; so she instantly regrets her engagement to him.
+*This might mean that the to this nobleman was a very distant one, and that 'he' therefore was not rich - in fact quite poor; so she instantly regrets her engagement to him.